 Review In Brief

 The Queen Mary 2 Balcony room is bright and elegant, with a distinct nautical theme.
 It has lots of smart design features that are sure to please as well as a spacious balcony for soaking up the ocean views.
-Our review includes exclusive fly-through video, plus we help you select the best balcony cabin on QM2.
+This luxury cruise review includes exclusive fly-through video, plus we help you select the best QM2 balcony cabin.

 Queen Mary 2 Balcony Room Review